 6. Weighing Foods and Following a Specific Meal Plan

 The second last method on the spectrum is weighing foods and following a specific meal plan.
 This method uses food weighing and macro tracking, but it takes them further by integrating them into a specific meal plan.

-This method has a high level of precision, so it can make you very lean.
-However, the technique could come with a high cost to your social and mental life because it requires a lot of effort.
+People who have very specific body composition goals, such as bodybuilders, often use this method.
+It has a high level of precision, so it can make you very lean.
+However, this method could come with a high cost to your social and mental life because it requires a lot of effort.

 Lastly, the most precise method is when you participate in a research study and live in a metabolic chamber where scientists prescribe and measure all your food intakes.
 This type of tracking though is not realistic and possible for anyone.

-After explaining the seven ways to track your food intake, Brian discusses the best tracking methods for three groups of eaters.
+After explaining the 7 ways to track your food intake, Brian discusses the best tracking methods for 3 groups of eaters.

 Level 1 eaters: These are people who only want to live a healthy life.
 They may not have precise body composition goals.
 Most people fall into this group.
 The best methods for this group are mindful eating, portion control with a plate, or hand-size portion control.